The Volcano Route of La Palma

 During the trail, the volcano landscape shows plenty of colour contrasts, from the green of the Canarian pines, the black lava trails and yellow-reds and brown oxidation tones of volcanic terrains.

-The Volcanoes route of La Palma follows the volcanic ridge that divides the south of the island into two sides, east and west.
-Walking through the volcanoes ridge trail allows hiking above the clouds of the east side, to contemplate the incredible views of the west side of La Palma and other islands as Tenerife, La Gomera and El Hierro.
+The Route of La Palma follows the volcanic ridge that divides the south of the island into two sides, east and west.
+Walking through the volcanoes ridge trail allows hiking above the clouds of the east side, to contemplate the incredible views of the west side of the islands and other islands as Tenerife, La Gomera and El Hierro.

 Walking this route from El Pilar to Fuencaliente is a bit easier than backwards so if you’re not considering doing the GR131 from Fuencaliente to Tazacorte.